nicokaiser/Dyndns/README.md

         secret "bvZ....K5A==";
     };

-and saved to a file which is referenced in config.php as "bind.keyfile".
+and saved to a file which is referenced in index.php as "bind.keyfile".
 In the "zone" entry, you have to add an "update-policy":

     zone "dyndns.example.com" {
         type master;
         file "db.dyndns.example.com";
         ...
         update-policy {
-            grand ddns-key zonesub ANY;
+            grant ddns-key zonesub ANY;
         }
     }